 Modify Your Laundry Routine

-When put through a washer and dryer, clothing is exposed to wear and tear, and microfibers are created from all different materials.
+Microfibers are created from all different materials, and when put through a washer and dryer, those materials are exposed to wear and tear.
 However, the microplastics generated from synthetic materials such as polyester are the most worrying.

 So, to decrease the number of microplastics created by your washer and dryer, you can take on a few approaches.
 For example, you could ensure you install quality filters that catch microplastics, utilize less water in each wash load, and decide to air-dry your clothing instead of putting everything in the dryer.